farabian66/starter-academic/content/publication/conference-paper/APSK2018/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "*15th International Symposium on Wireless Communication Systems (ISWCS)*(1)"
+publication: "*International Symposium on Wireless Communication Systems(ISWCS)*(1)"
 publication_short: ""

-The symmetric information rate is used to define the relationship between the APSK constellation parameters, the code rate, and the average and peak E b /N 0 .
-Minimizing the average E b /N 0 reproduces the DVB-S2 constellation parameters for 16- and 32-APSK.
-Minimizing the peak E b /N 0 produces DVB-S2 constellation parameters for 16- and 32-APSK that minimize the peak-to-average power ratio.
-The peak-to-average power ratio gains are less than 1 dB, but when used on coded systems with very steep decoded bit error probability vs. E b /N 0 curves, the gains can be significant.
+The symmetric information rate is used to define the relationship between the APSK constellation parameters, the code rate, and the average and peak Eb/N0 .
+Minimizing the average Eb/N0 reproduces the DVB-S2 constellation parameters for 16- and 32-APSK.
+Minimizing the peak Eb/N0 produces DVB-S2 constellation parameters for 16- and 32-APSK that minimize the peak-to-average power ratio.
+The peak-to-average power ratio gains are less than 1 dB, but when used on coded systems with very steep decoded bit error probability vs. Eb/N0 curves, the gains can be significant.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.